taolson/Admiran/doc/Language.md

 is a type specification for the value `args`, which is a list of tuples.

+Explicit type specifications can also be used to create stricter types than the most general type that would be inferred.
+For example,

+    fstInt :: [int] -> maybe int
+    fstInt []      = Nothing
+    fstInt (x : _) = Just x

+would restrict the use of fstInt to only operate on lists of ints, even though without the explicit type specification, type inferrence would infer the most general type as

+    fstInt :: [*] -> maybe *

+and allow it to be applied to any list.

+#### Polymorphic Recursion

+There is one situation where explicit type specifications are required: when writing recursive functions that have *polymorphic recursion*, i.e. where the type parameter can change with each recursive invocation, instead of being a constant.
+One example of this is in the library module `dequeue`, which implements a double-ended queue using *finger trees*:

+    dequeue * ::=
+        ...
+        FTN (dequeue *) (dequeue (dequeue *)) (dequeue *)

+The FTN constructor builds a tree with the left and right components being a `dequeue` of the parametric parameter type `*`, but the middle component is a `dequeue` of `dequeue *`.
+When writing functions to operate on this data type, e.g.

+    dq_size :: dequeue * -> int
+    dq_size (FTN l m r) = dq_size l + 3 * dq_size m + dq_size r

+the type specification is required, otherwise type checking will report an error that it cannot unify the type parameter `*` with `dequeue *`.

 ### Type Aliases

+A *type alias* is a way of creating a type name that is a synonym for an existing type.
+It can be used to shorten more complex types and to better document the intended use of a top-level function or value.
+A type alias is of the form *typeName* { *tvar* } `==` *texpr*, e.g.:

+    string     == [char]                || equates "string" to a list of chars errSt      == (string, int, int)    || an error state with an error string and row/col numbers m_map * ** == avlTree (*, **)       || polymorphic map type with key and value types intMap *   == m_map int *           || a synonym for an m_map with int keys
+    * ==> **   == m_map * **            || an infix type synonym for map

+Type aliases are expanded to their equivalent base types during type checking, and type checking errors will use the equivalent base type when reporting the error.

 ### Algebraic Data Types